John-Poplett/gettingandcleaningdata/README.md

 * provides descriptive names for the activities studied in the study
 * create an independent, tidy data set with the average of each variable for each activity and each subject

+The run_Analysis.R script does not download the required data files.
+The steps required to retrieve the data and run the run_Analysis.R script are detailed below.

 ## Setup

 The script presupposes the existence of the UCI test and training files in relative locations to the